UCI-Networking-Group/PoliGraph/README.md

 - GPU: NVIDIA RTX A5000 (24 GiB of video memory)
 - OS: Debian GNU/Linux 11 (bullseye)

 A Linux server with 32 GiB of memory, 20 GiB of free disk space (after installing conda), and a similar NVIDIA GPU should suffice to run everything.
+A GPU is required to enable hardware acceleration for [transformer-based NLP models](https://spacy.io/usage/embeddings-transformers).
 Note that PoliGraph-er can run without a GPU, but the performance would be significantly lower.

 ## PoliGraph-er

-PoliGraph-er is the software used to generate PoliGraphs from the text of a privacy policy.
+PoliGraph-er is the NLP software used to generate PoliGraphs from the text of a privacy policy.

 ### Installation